 Narasimhan Jegadeesh and Sheridan Titman

 The 2021 Wharton-Jacobs Levy Prize for Quantitative Financial Innovation was awarded to Professors Narasimhan Jegadeesh and Sheridan Titman.
-They will be recognized for their research on momentum investing from their paper Returns to Buying Winners and Selling Losers: Implications for Stock Market Efficiency (Journal of Finance, 1993).
+They were recognized for their research on momentum investing from their paper Returns to Buying Winners and Selling Losers: Implications for Stock Market Efficiency (Journal of Finance, 1993).

 Jegadeesh is the Dean’s Distinguished Chair in Finance at the Goizueta Business School at Emory University.
 Titman holds the Walter W. McAllister Centennial Chair in Financial Services at the McCombs School of Business at the University of Texas at Austin and is a research associate of the National Bureau of Economic Research.

 2021 Prize Selection Committee